AkashKrBanik/Project_PageTurners/README.md

 # PageTurners
-PageTurners is an e-bookstore website created using only HTML and CSS.
+PageTurners is an e-bookstore webpage created using only HTML and CSS.